Skip to main content

 How does SalesPort compare to Stellapps and TechnIDairy for procurement?

-Stellapps and TechnIDairy are procurement-only platforms — strong farmer-end modules, weaker downstream.
-SalesPort runs procurement + distribution + sales on one platform, so the master data, settlements, and reporting flow without integration glue.
+SalesPort runs procurement + distribution + sales on one platform; Stellapps and TechnIDairy are procurement-only platforms with strong farmer-end modules but weaker downstream.
 For a dairy that needs end-to-end visibility, this is a structurally different architecture.
 For a dairy that only needs the farmer-end piece, the focused platforms are a fair choice.

 Can SalesPort handle a cross-border deployment into Nepal?

-Yes — this is one of our differentiators.
-We have a live deployment in Nepal with SAP B1 HANA integration, INR/NPR dual pricing, and Nepal-specific GST rules.
-The same SalesPort instance can manage Indian and Nepali distribution for an operator serving both markets — no separate database, no separate dashboard.
+Yes.
+SalesPort has a live Nepal deployment with SAP B1 HANA integration, INR/NPR dual pricing, and Nepal-specific GST rules.
+The same instance can manage Indian and Nepali distribution for an operator serving both markets — one database, one dashboard.

 What's the realistic payback period for a ₹100 Cr dairy?

-Across our deployments, payback usually lands inside 6 months on the GMV-leak recovery alone (digitised dispatch tightens crate counts, scheme reconciliation, and farmer payments).
-The procurement-automation side typically pays back inside 3 months for any dairy with 1,000+ farmers.
-The biggest non-obvious savings are operational overtime (dispatch supervisor) and reconciliation overtime (accounts) — easily 2-4 person-months recovered per quarter for a mid-sized dairy.
+Payback is typically 6 months on GMV-leak recovery alone (digitised dispatch tightens crate counts, scheme reconciliation, and farmer payments) and inside 3 months for procurement automation in any dairy with 1,000+ farmers.
+The largest non-obvious savings are dispatch-supervisor overtime and reconciliation labour.

 Found this useful?
 Share it.